Matriarchal religion: Second-wave feminism and the Goddess movement

 The ideas of Bachofen and Graves were taken up in the 1970s by second-wave feminists, such as author Merlin Stone, who took the Paleolithic Venus figurines as evidence of prehistorical matriarchal religion.
 She presents matriarchal religions as involving a "cult of serpents" as a major symbol of spiritual wisdom, fertility, life, strength.

 Additionally, anthropologist Marija Gimbutas introduced the field of feminist archaeology in the 1970s.
 Her books The Goddesses and Gods of Old Europe (1974), The Language of the Goddess (1989), and The Civilization of the Goddess (1991) became standard works for the theory that a patriarchic or "androcratic" culture originated in the Bronze Age, replacing a Neolithic Goddess-centered worldview.
 These theories were presented as scholarly hypotheses, albeit from an ideological viewpoint, in the 1970s, but they also influenced feminist spirituality and especially feminist branches of Neo-paganism that also arose during the 1970s (see Dianic Wicca and Reclaiming (Neopaganism)), so that Matriarchal Religion is also a contemporary new religious movement within the larger field of neopaganism, generally known as the Goddess movement.

-Most modern anthropologists reject the idea of a prehistoric matriarchy, but recognize matrilineal and matrifocal groups throughout human history (although matrilineal descent does not necessarily imply matriarchal political rule).
-Matrilineality or matrilocality occurred in some prehistoric hunter-gatherer groups and was probably common in ancient societies.
-Modern anthropologists note a fairly flexible system of kinship and residence among hunter-gatherers (our ancestors).
-It can be matrilineal and/or patrilineal, matrilocal and/or patrilocal.
-A number of scientists also advocate the multilocality of hunter-gatherer communities, refuting the concepts of exclusive matrilocality (matrilineality) or patrilocality (patrilineality).
-Also, some scientific data refute the one-line theory of evolution, which claimed that the ancient society was exclusively matriarchal, and only after some cultural shifts it moved to patriarchy.
-Modern data call into question this point of view.
-At the same time, for example, pastoralists-farmers tend to be more patrilocal and patrilineal than non-pastoralists.